ALRhub/hydra_cluster_example/README.md

 However, the ReLU prediction is a step wise linear function and looks janky, if you take a look a the the prediction plot:
 ![img.png](data/relu_vs_tanh_qualitative.png)

-This is all easily compared in the WandB GUI.
+This can be all easily compared in the WandB GUI.
+Hopefully, this helps you to get a better understanding of your experiments.

 ## Hydra Sweeper and Multirun
-Hydra also provides a powerful tool for running multiple experiments in parallel.
+Hydra also provides a powerful tool for defining multiple experiments at once.
+Useful applications are hyperparameter grid search or rerunning your experiment with different seeds.
 This is done with the `MULTIRUN` flag.

 Take a look at `configs/exp_3_local_multirun.yaml`.
 It has this new section: